martclanor/vscode-mf6-syntax/README.md

 > [!NOTE]
 > This project is currently in beta.
 Features and functionality may change, and there may be bugs.
 Feedback and contributions to help improve the project are welcome.

-This VS Code extension provides syntax highlighting support and rich language features for [MODFLOW 6](https://modflow6.readthedocs.io/en/stable/index.html).
+This VS Code extension provides rich language features for [MODFLOW 6](https://modflow6.readthedocs.io/en/stable/index.html).
 It enhances the readability and editing experience for MF6 files by leveraging specifications directly from MF6 [DFN](https://modflow6.readthedocs.io/en/stable/_dev/dfn.html) files.

 ## Features